Nourish - What’s the Scoop on: Cordyceps Mushroom

 ATP is your body’s main energy supply and is required for all cellular processes.

-When your ATP levels dip, so do your energy levels, when they increase, your energy levels go up.
+When your ATP levels dip, so do your energy levels.
+Equally, when they increase, your energy levels go up.
 And guess what – cordyceps significantly increase ATP levels in the body.